 Keyboardist, Conductor, Composer

-Benjamin Scott is a freelance musician operating throughout Kent and London.
+Benjamin Scott is a freelance musician operating throughout the UK

 Ben is a conscientious, creative and intuitive musician.
 He brings genuine flair and experience to the organ console.
 When I’m conducting choirs and ensembles in services, ceremonies and concerts with Ben accompanying I have no doubt that he will be utterly reliable in supporting and shaping the music.
 Ben threw himself into solo, ensemble and chapel music while at university and it is so pleasing to see his continuing development as he pursues a professional career in music.
 He is a credit to Canterbury Christ Church.